• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Sometimes, for a change, it’s nice to go without the bread and use lettuce instead.
-Ah, well, the obvious is that it’s gluten-free.
-And, one of the fun things about this Vegan/Plant-Based Tempeh Asian Lettuce Wraps recipe is that it’s great for lunch, for dinner, or even for an appetizer.
+The obvious benefit is that it’s gluten-free.
+One of the fun things about this Vegan/Plant-Based Tempeh Asian Lettuce Wraps recipe is that it’s great for lunch, dinner, or even as an appetizer.

 Asian Lettuce Wraps